kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_aws.md

       --consul-root-key string     key prefix for for Consul key-value storage. (default "gloo") --consul-scheme string       URI scheme for the Consul server.
 Use with --use-consul (default "http") --consul-token string        Token is used to provide a per-request ACL token which overrides the agent's default token.
 Use with --use-consul
-      --context string             kube context to use when interacting with kubernetes --dry-run                    print kubernetes-formatted yaml rather than creating or updating a resource -i, --interactive                use interactive mode
+      --dry-run                    print kubernetes-formatted yaml rather than creating or updating a resource -i, --interactive                use interactive mode
-      --kubeconfig string          kubeconfig to use, if not standard one --name string                name of the resource to read or write -n, --namespace string           namespace for reading or writing resources (default "gloo-system")
+      --kube-context string        kube context to use when interacting with kubernetes --kubeconfig string          kubeconfig to use, if not standard one --name string                name of the resource to read or write -n, --namespace string           namespace for reading or writing resources (default "gloo-system")